 Book your spot at this fun ATV tour here:

 Santorini Luxury Caldera Cruise with Full Greek Meal and Sunset

 The size and scale of Santorini’s cliffs and dramatic coastline can only be truly appreciated from the sea.

-This 5-star tour lasts for five hours and visits some of the most scenic spots on Santorini.
+This 5-star Santorini sunset cruise lasts for five hours and visits some of the most scenic spots on Santorini.
 For the price, this comprehensive tour is excellent value for money.

 The tour is limited to 20 guests and offers free cancellation up to 24 hours before departure.
 An alternative date is offered should the trip be cancelled due to poor weather.

 Setting sail from Vlychada Marina, the catamaran will sail past Vlychada Beach to Red Beach, where you can enjoy a 30-minute stop for swimming or snorkelling.

 You will then sail past White Beach, and Mesa Pigadia Beach before arriving at the caldera.
 Here you will pass Akrotiri and the lighthouse to reach Palea Kameni, where you will stop for 20 minutes to enjoy the hot springs.